Gustl22/dimaps/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](http://www.gnu.org/licenses/lgpl-3.0)

 # Dimaps
-Dimaps is a derivative of the Android App-Developement in [Mapsforge](https://github.com/mapsforge/vtm) Instead of using online resources which are cached for maps-view and routing, this is an offline App by using [Graphhopper](https://github.com/graphhopper/graphhopper)
+Dimaps is a derivative of the Android App-Developement in [Mapsforge](https://github.com/mapsforge/vtm).
+Instead of using online resources which are cached for maps-view and routing, this is an offline App by using [Graphhopper](https://github.com/graphhopper/graphhopper).
 Do not wonder, that the whole project was cloned from Mapsforge.
 There may will be some changes in other resources e.g. vtm-core.

 # V™

-For further infomation visit [VTM](https://github.com/mapsforge/vtm) project.
+For further infomation visit [VTM project](https://github.com/mapsforge/vtm).

 ## Screenshots